nervosnetwork/docs.nervos.org/website/docs/essays/lifecycle.md

 }
 ```

 We gather the referenced data through the pointer prior to transaction execution, this process is called “resolve transaction”.
-We will also need to check that all inputs of this transaction are valid (no* *duplicate or double spends).
+We will also need to check that all inputs of this transaction are valid (no duplicate or double-spending).

-### STEP 2 — Verification
+### STEP 2 — Verify

-Verification involves checking a number of things:
+The process of verification involves checking the following items:

 1. version (currently must be 0)
 2. serialized_size is less than limit